tjmahr/tjmahr.github.io/_posts/2017-11-28-secret-santa-graph-traversal.md

 </g>
 </svg>

 As promised, the red paths loop through all nodes exactly once.
-No one is their own gift giver :white_check_mark:, and everyone has an incoming red path
-:white_check_mark: and an outgoing red path :white_check_mark:.
-Very nice.
-_Actually_... let's put that checklist into a validation function.
+No one is their own gift giver ✅, and everyone has an incoming red path ✅ and an outgoing red path ✅.
+Very nice. *Actually*... let's put that checklist into a validation function.

 ```r